Skip to main content

 Tumor markers

-Still, these tests can sometimes be useful after a person is diagnosed with bile duct cancer.
+Still, these tests can sometimes be useful after a bile duct cancer diagnosis.
 If the levels of these markers are found to be high, they can be followed over time to help see how well treatment is working.

 Imaging tests

 Imaging tests use x-rays, magnetic fields, or sound waves to create pictures of the inside of your body.
-Imaging tests can be done for a number of reasons, including:
+Imaging tests can be done for a number of reasons, including to:

-• To look for suspicious areas that might be cancer
+• Look for suspicious areas that might be cancer

-• To help a doctor guide a biopsy needle into a suspicious area to take a sample for testing
+• Help a doctor guide a biopsy needle into a suspicious area to take a sample for testing

-• To help find out if treatment is working
+• Help find out if treatment is working

-• To look for signs of the cancer coming back after treatment
+• Look for signs of the cancer coming back after treatment

-People who have (or might have) bile duct cancer may have one or more of these tests:
+If you have (or might have) bile duct cancer, you could have one or more of these tests:

 Ultrasound